meaningfy-ws/cm2shacl/README.md

 🛠️ A tool to generate SHACL shapes from Conceptual Mapping.

-CM2SHACL is a part of the broader **SHACL-Driven Consistency Validator** framework, serving as a dedicated module for extracting SHACL shapes from Conceptual Mapping (CM) artefacts invovled in the TED Mapping Workflow.
+CM2SHACL is a part of the broader [**SHACL-Driven Consistency Validator**](https://github.com/meaningfy-ws/shacl-driven-consistency-validation), serving as a dedicated module for extracting SHACL shapes from Conceptual Mapping (CM) artefacts invovled in the TED Mapping Workflow.
-These shapes support cross-layer consistency validation within TED mapping workflows.

 ---